emacs-citar/citar/README.md

 (setq bibtex-actions-display-template '((t . " ${title=:*}")))
 (setq bibtex-actions-display-template-suffix '((t . "          ${=key=:15}")))
 ```

+Note: the asterisk signals to the formatter to use available space for the column.
+You should only use this on one field total, across the two templates, for the formatting to work correctly.

 By default, this UI is plain text, but you can configure it to use icons instead.